cado-security/product-help/docs/cado-response/discovery-import/import/m365-logs.md

 # M365 Unified Audit Logs

-Cado has the capability to import, process and analyze M365 Unified Audit Logs (UAL).
-This can aid in the investigation of Business Email Compromise and insider threats
+Cado has the capability to acquire, process and analyze M365 Unified Audit Logs (UAL).
+This can aid in the investigation of Business Email Compromise and insider threats.

 ## Setting up the View-only Audit logs role
 To acquire the M365 Unified Audit Log (UAL), the ‘View-only Audit Logs’ role you need to grant the ‘View-only Audit Logs’ to the Microsoft account of the user who is performing the acquisition.